2026 EENC Conference

 EENC's 2026 conference will be at NC State’s McKimmon Conference & Training Center in Raleigh, NC!
 This year’s conference will be held from Friday, September 11, to Saturday, September 12, 2026.
 Plan ahead for pre-conference workshops, field trips, and more on Thursday, September 10.

-Calling All Presenters!
-Our proposal form is now open.
+About our Sessions: Our proposal form is closed, and we'll be releasing our schedule in mid June.
 Our strands this year are Carolina Connections, Leading the Charge, Hidden Gems Rooted in All of Us, Hands-on Minds-On, and Empowering Educators with Applied Research.
 We can't wait to learn with you and from you!

 Attention Exhibitors!
 Would you like to showcase your organization or program?
 You can set up a table during the conference to share information about what you do.
 Organizational Members with a Platinum, Titanium, or Diamond level membership get to the table for free!
 Review our Sponsor Packet for more information.